zakhar-kogan/kb-obsidian/pages/discrete math.md

 		- Study hard -> pass == ~pass -> ~study hard (didn't study hard) == ~study hard OR pass == study hard OR ~pass
 	- ### Converse and inverse of a statement
-		- Converse of $p \rightarrow q$ is $q \rightarrow p$; they are NOT logically equivalent -
+		- Converse of $p \rightarrow q$ is $q \rightarrow p$; they are NOT logically equivalent
+		- If it's a dog, it's a mammal => if it's a mammal, it's a dog -
 		-
 		-